 You should cycle through these four courses with your children, shifting them up to higher levels the next time (or even a third time) around.
 Selecting the activities and readings for a higher level each time keeps the material fresh and age-appropriate.

 BiblioPlan courses are written from a Protestant worldview.
-The authors assume that history as presented in the Bible is true, basing a significant amount of coverage on biblical information in the first course.
-However, they don't take a stand on the age or the earth.
+The authors assume that history, as presented in the Bible, is true, so they base a significant amount of coverage on biblical information in the first course.
+However, they don't take a stand on the age of the earth.
 Occasional mention is made of evolutionary viewpoints, but with a tilt toward creationism.
 For example, the BiblioPlan Companion: Ancients acknowledges that both evolutionists and creationists believe that there was an ice age, but it discusses problems with dating based on conflicting scientific approaches and interpretations of data.

 The core components of each BiblioPlan course are the BiblioPlan Family Guide and either Remembering the Days (RTD) or the BiblioPlan Companion (BPC) as I explained previously.
+These are available in printed books or as PDFs.
 RTDs and BPCs are similar to textbooks with readings, background information, biographical sketches, images, and maps.
-Neither RTDs or BPCs have questions or assignments since those are found in the other BiblioPlan resources.
+Neither RTDs nor BPCs have questions or assignments since those are found in the other BiblioPlan resources.
 Either the RTD or the BPC volume for the time period to be studied serves as your primary book for history content.
 Assignments for readings in both books are laid out in the weekly plans in the corresponding BiblioPlan Family Guide.

 Within each BiblioPlan Family Guide is a set of two-page, weekly lesson plans for 34 weeks.
 The lesson plans chart out which pages of which BiblioPlan resources are to be used on a three-day per week schedule.
 The schedule also has rows listing specific assignments for Bible reading, plus reading from optional history or Bible resources for the different age levels.